-Inside: Tips, demos, hacks, and examples for teaching Spanish online.
+Inside: Tips, demos, hacks, videos, and examples for teaching Spanish online.

 I sat down to write this post knowing that many teachers are scrambling right now.
 Ironically, about fifteen minutes in, I accidentally hit publish.
 My internet is really bad right now and I was having trouble embedding all the videos.
 So here my post sat, public, with half-finished sentences and blank video spots, for like two days.

 That’s kind of a fitting image for everything right now.
 It is what it is!

 This post isn’t here to tell you that your online lessons aren’t good enough and you should make them fancier.
 People get it.
 You’re doing your best.
 You’re doing great.

 These are just some tips and examples to help you streamline what you’re doing, and get some new ideas if you need them.
 I’m sharing tips, demos, and samples of how teachers are putting everything together and creating entire virtual lessons.

 This is a long post packed with info, so here are clickable sections in case you’d like to jump ahead to one directly:

 - General Tech Tips and Hacks for Spanish Teachers

 - Demos and Videos of Teaching Spanish Classes Online

 - Demos and Videos of Asynchronous Classes